The Adams Class Veterans Association (ACVA) is an IRS registered 501(c)(3) Charitable Organization.

-Our President, Tom Crosser, (who served on USS Buchanan DDG-14, 1966 to 1968), resides in Phoenix, Arizona and is supported by a Board of Directors who are located in California, Virginia, Florida, New Jersey, Maine, Michigan, and Pennsylvania.
+Our (former) President, Tom Crosser, (who served on USS Buchanan DDG-14, 1966 to 1968), resides in Phoenix, Arizona and was supported by a Board of Directors who are located in California, Virginia, Florida, New Jersey, Maine, Michigan, and Pennsylvania.
 The ACVA, INC. represents and supports all ADAMS class ships.
 Our current membership includes crew from all 23 American DDG's, 2 German DDG's, and others who have never served on a DDG or in the military.

 Anyone with an interest is welcome to join in our efforts to preserve the history of the beginning of the Guided Missile Destroyer service.
 You need not be a DDG sailor, ex-Navy, or ex-military to join our organization.
 We welcome all who are interested in helping to preserve our nations Naval History for future generations.
 We currently have no dues, but will accept donation checks, which are tax deductible.
 Those becoming members and donating $25 or more are assigned an "ACVA Plankowner" number.
 To complete our simple application, click on the "Join the ACVA" button in the menu.

 [HOME] [Adams Class SHIPS] [ACVA B.O.D.]
 [ACVA NEWS] [CLASS REUNION INFO} [JOIN the ACVA] [DONATE to the ACVA] [LINKS] [ACVA HISTORY] [MAJOR SUPPORTERS] [VOLUNTEER][FACEBOOK]